tcapelle/distributed/README.md

     wandb.log(...)
 ```

 If you don't do this, you will have multiple runs for each process, which can be a bit confusing.
-E.g if you have 8 GPUs, you will have 8 runs for each experiment.
-Sometimes this can be useful and desired.
+E.g if you have 8 GPUs, you will have 8 runs for each experiment, but sometimes this can be useful and desired.

 We also enable users to bypass this on our integrations by letting them create their run (call `wandb.init` manually) and then use the integration.
 This is the case if you use the transformers integration.